Advising Path for B.S. PSY to M.S. OT

 - The OT Department will offer a list of recommended sites for students to contact to complete the OT program observation hours.

-- The OT Department will request the site for verification and notification of observation hours.
+- The OT Department will provide a form for verification and notification of observation hours.
 The information will become an additional admission’s data point for all LMC students.

 - Submit three letters of recommendation.